ymfah/Better-Vanilla-Hullmods/README.md

 	Bonus adjusted to 25% manuvability, 100 flat PD range and 25% damage against fighters and missiles.
 	These bonuses also applies to any fighters launched by this ship.

-# [Built-in S-mod interactions] - Hullmods only featured in certain ships.
+<strong>[Built-in S-mod interactions] - Hullmods only featured in certain ships.
 Now can be S-modded to change the ship's role.
-Since it costs an S-mod, overall benefit should be similar to an officer's regular skill vs elite skill.
+Since it costs an S-mod, overall benefit should be similar to an officer's regular skill vs elite skill.</strong>

 - Flux Shunt